fkitsantas/Reina.Cryptography/README.md

 #### Integration and Usage of Reina.Cryptography Library

-Integrating and using the `Reina.Cryptography` library in your projects is a straightforward process.
+Integrating and using the Reina.Cryptography library in your project is a straightforward process.
 Here’s how you can seamlessly incorporate and utilize this library:

 ##### Referencing the Library
 Firstly, ensure that the `Reina.Cryptography.dll` is referenced in your project.